What Is an MPD File? Complete Guide to DASH MPD Manifests (2026)

 When Should You Use an MPD File?

-Use MPD files if you:
+Use MPD files when you:

 - Need adaptive bitrate streaming